pcebo/GaCD_CourseProject/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+The set of variables that were estimated (and used in this analysis) a from these signals are:

 mean(): Mean value
 std(): Standard deviation
 meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean

-The complete list of variables is below.
+The complete list of variables in the tidy data set is below.

 "SubjectNumber"